MoYapro/homeCluster/README.md

 ✔ Create Endpoint reachable from Internet (created router port forward to traefik) ✔ Create Endpoint reachable only from LAN (kube system is not routed only traefik load balancer) ✔ Create Port forwarding to make home assistant api available for google cloud (to controll devices via assistant) (created ingress for external domain)
+- Update api versions of yaml files to use non beta version and no deprecated api
 - Setup basic monitoring
 - Use central logging service
 - Create config for NodeRead in configMap